Does Coolant Evaporate? (Coolant Loss)

 Warm substances expand due to increased internal kinetic (thermal) energy.
 This is a fundamental law of physics and applies to everything.

-When it’s sweltering, there will appear to be more in the system.
-When it’s cold, there will appear to be less.
+When it’s scorching, there will appear to be more in the system.
+When it’s frigid, there will appear to be less.

 If you’re looking at your coolant levels at the incorrect time, there may appear to be a problem when there isn’t one.